brooklyn-data/co/dbt_coding_conventions.md

 #### Columns should be listed in schema `.yml` files in the same order they appear in their model.
 This makes it easier to correlate between the model and the schema `.yml` file.

-Also, if comments are used in the model to label groupings of columns, consider putting matching comments in the schema `.yml` file.
+Also, if comments are used in the model to label groupings of columns, then put matching comments in the schema `.yml` file.

 <br>